 - a.
 Effective date of employment; - b.
-Date the contract, signed by the teacher, was received in the Human Resources Department. - d.
-Time (hour and minute) the contract, signed by the teacher, was received in the Human Resources Department.
+Date the contract, signed by the teacher, was received in the Division of Human Resources. - a.
+Time (hour and minute) the contract, signed by the teacher, was received in the Division of Human Resources.

-At least twenty (20) consecutive days in the same assignment and without a 60 day break in employment.
+1 At least twenty (20) consecutive days in the same assignment and without a 60 day break in employment.

-SCHEDULE "A" - TEACHER SALARY EFF.
-JULY 1, 2007 - JUNE 30 2008
+SCHEDULE "A" TEACHER SALARY EFF.
+JULY 1, 2009 - JUNE 30 2011